Fear of Mice

 6. Startle Response

 Sudden noise or movement, such as a mouse scurrying across the floor, can startle a person.
 This unexpected shock may lead to negative association, laying the groundwork for a phobia.
+Check out this YouTube video to see how shocked a homeowner is after hearing rats scratching in the walls:

 7. Fear Rumination